Reverse Mortgages: Avoiding a Reversal of Fortune

 Recent Changes to FHA Reverse Mortgage Loans

-First of all, reverse mortgages may seem like "free money" but in fact, they are quite expensive.
+First, reverse mortgages may seem like "free money" but in fact, they can be quite expensive.
 Like traditional mortgages and home equity loans, you will be charged interest, but interest rates for reverse mortgages are generally higher than these other types of loans.
 In addition, the fees and costs associated with reverse mortgages are often significantly higher, too—sometimes as high as 4-8 percent of the total loan amount.
 You can usually have these costs deducted from the loan amount, instead of paying for them out of pocket, but either way, you may end up with less cash than you expected.

 Also, be aware that reverse mortgages must be the primary mortgage on your home, so if you have another mortgage already, you will have to borrow enough to pay that off, too.
 That may also reduce the amount of cash left for you to use.